 Questions will be presented to you within the context of a clinical scenario, and it will be your job to filter information, recognise relevant information to the question and complete the calculation correctly.

-Why Do Some Medical & Dental Schools Do MMI Interview Calculation Stations?
+Which Medical & Dental Schools Have MMI Calculation Stations?

 Many medical and dental schools include calculation stations in their interview.
 Here are what a few say about them: